Mini retreats are currently paused, and we don't have a plan to offer more at this time. We'll update this page if we decide to offer them again.

 Mini retreats are fully integrated with our full-length retreats, so you'll get to meet everyone who's at RC, not just the people in your retreat.
-Core hours for both mini and full-length retreats are 10:30am to 6:30pm, though you have access to the RC space 24/7.
-Unlike longer retreats, which run Mondays through Thursdays, mini retreats run for the whole week, Monday through Friday.
-To help you get the most out of your mini retreat, we have a welcome dinner the Sunday evening before your first day.
+Core hours for both mini and full-length retreats are 11:00am to 5:00pm ET, though Virtual RC is open 24/7.

 Why do a mini retreat?